Skip to Main Content

 Telematics insurance typically offers safe driving discounts to people who use best practices out on the road, including driving the speed limit and avoiding aggressive braking practices.
 If you are a safe driver and you are looking to find cheaper car insurance, a telematics program might help you save money.

-Where can I buy pay-per-mile insurance?
+Where can I buy auto insurance by the mile?

 Program and car insurance company How it works Availability Estimated savings